att-comdev/valet/valet_api/README.md

 *Note: Apart from the repository name, the word 'Allegro' is no longer used.
 Use the word 'Valet' in place of 'Allegro' when referring to components.*

-Clone the git repository from AT&T CodeCloud, using an account with appropriate credentials. valet-api is located in ``valet_api``.
+Clone the git repository from AT&T CodeCloud, using an account with appropriate credentials.

 ```bash
 $ git clone https://$CODECLOUD_USER@codecloud.web.att.com/scm/st_cloudqos/allegro.git